AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 ![](assets/approved.jpg)

-When the instructor rejects the submission, the status on the Learner mobile app changes to&nbsp;**Rejected**.&nbsp;
+When the instructor rejects the submission, the status on the Learner mobile app changes to **Rejected**.

 ![](assets/rejected.jpg)